Foxboy219512/Blooket-Troll-Hack/README.md

 # Blooket-Troll-Hack
-Troll Your friend using this
+Troll Your friends using this
+Blooket Troll Hacks